Benchmarking LLM-Assisted Blue Teaming via Standardized Threat Hunting: Modularized Operations: Basic Component of Standardized Threat Hunting

 To perform quantitative analyses and structured computations relevant to cybersecurity, the \textbf{MATH} function supports tasks such as frequency modeling, impact scoring, cryptographic evaluation, and automated threat prioritization.
 These computations are critical for risk-informed decision-making within cyber threat intelligence pipelines.

-A prominent example is the \textbf{Common Vulnerability Scoring System (CVSS v3.1)}, which uses a combination of weighted factors and conditional logic to produce a standardized severity score for vulnerabilities.
-One key element is the \textit{Base Score}, calculated using the Impact and Exploitability sub scores:
+{{\bf Implementation.} Considering that MATH is mainly used for severity quantification, we thus implement it through \textbf{Common Vulnerability Scoring System (CVSS v3.1)}, which uses a combination of weighted factors and conditional logic to produce a standardized severity score for vulnerabilities.
+One key element is the \textit{Base Score}, calculated using the Impact and Exploitability sub scores:}

 The \textit{Impact Subscore} is computed from confidentiality, integrity, and availability impact metrics as:

 This formula models the probability that the system's security properties are affected by a vulnerability.
 The resulting score guides patching priority, risk exposure assessments, and automated vulnerability triage.